Innu: Traditional clothing, style and accessories

+Innu craft makers decorated caribou skins with painted or quill designs to make many kinds of clothing.
 Men wore caribou pants and boots with a buckskin long shirt, all made by women.
 With the introduction of trade cloth from the French and English, people began replacing the buckskin shirts with ones made of cloth.
 Most still wore boots and pants made from caribou hide.
 Women wore long dresses of buckskin.
 Contemporary Innu women have often replaced these with manufactured pants and jackets.
 Women traditionally wore their hair long or in two coils.
 Men wore theirs long.

 Both genders wore necklaces made of bone and bead.
 Smoke pipes were used by both genders, marked for women as shorter.
 If a man killed a bear, it was a sign of joy and initiation into adulthood and the man would wear a necklace made from the bear's claws.

 Housing

-The houses of the Montagnais were cone shaped.
-The Naskapi made long, domed houses covered in caribou hides.
-These days the hearth is a metal stove in the centre of the house.
+The Innu traditionally lived in wigwams, covered with birchbark in the south and with caribou hide in the north.
+In modern homes, the hearth has been replaced by a metal stove in the centre of the house.

 Traditional foods

+The Innu hunted caribou in the east and north of their territory and moose in the west, as well as beaver, bear, lake fish and salmon; they also fished for eels, hunted seals, and gathered roots, berries and maple sap.
 Animals traditionally eaten included moose, caribou, porcupine, rabbits, marten, woodchuck, squirrel; Canada goose, snow goose, brants, ducks, teal, loons, spruce grouse, woodcock, snipe, passenger pigeons, ptarmigan; whitefish, lake trout, salmon, Arctic char, seal (naskapi) pike, walleye, suckerfish (Catostomidae), sturgeon, catfish, lamprey, and smelt.
 Fish were eaten roasted or smoke-dried.
 Moose meat and several types of fish were also smoked.
 Oat bannock, introduced by the French in the 16th century, became a staple and Indigenous bannock is still eaten today.
 Meat was eaten frozen, raw or roasted, and caribou was sometimes boiled in a stew.
 Pemmican was made with moose or caribou.

 Plants traditionally eaten included raspberries, blueberries, strawberries, cherries, wild grapes, hazelnuts, crab apples, red martagon bulbs, Indian potato, and maple-tree sap for sweetening.
 Cornmeal was traded with other First Nations peoples, such as the Iroquois, Algonquin, and Abenaki, and made into apon (cornbread), which sometimes also included oat or wheat flour when it became available.
 Pine needle tea was meant to keep away infections and colds resulting from the harsh weather.